slowernews/wisdom-tldr/chapters/chapter_3_action.md

 I had been fooling myself for years, telling myself I wanted to do this, but my actions prove otherwise. keep earning your title, or it expires”.

-One of the biggest mistakes that people make is that they are outcome oriented, not process oriented.
-In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
-But what happens after you are done?

 I love how the '80/20' rule gets stretched so often that in this article it talks about hyperdominate trees that take up 50% of the Amazon.
 So 80/20 can go anywhere form 99/1 to 50/50.
 What an interesting 'pattern'.

-The martial art kung fu literally translates into two words.
-Effort and time.
-And the only things that are standing between you and your goals are these two factors.

-Make your _business_ case, not a technical case.
-Sometimes writing a one-off script will take 30 minutes, and doing it by hand will take 10.
-Do it by hand.

 stop lionizing efficiency, and start asking the question that has guided craftsmen for millennia: what’s the most effective way for me to accomplish the things that are most important?